27 Top Recruiting Software for Companies in 2023

 From sourcing an initial pool of candidates, through first-round screening, to eventually interviewing, recruitment platforms make it much easier to get you speaking to the most relevant, qualified people for each vacancy within your company.

-1. What is a recruiting software?
+1. What is Recruiting Software?

-Recruiting software facilitates the hiring process, usually using a combination of sourcing, automation, communication, assessment and analytics tools.
+Recruiting software facilitates the hiring process, usually using a combination of sourcing, automation, communication, assessment, and analytics tools.

 Different recruiting software can have different focuses.
 Platforms like Ascendify and X0PA focus on developing machine learning and artificial intelligence to take up some of the burden of sourcing and screening applicants, while services like TestGorilla and Evalart focus on providing both pre-written and customized tests and questionnaires.